PrefectHQ/prefect/docs/concepts/flows.md

     print_hello(name)
 ```

-!!! tip Flows and tasks
+!!! tip "Flows and tasks"
     There's nothing stopping you from putting all of your code in a single flow function &mdash; Prefect will happily run it!

     However, organizing your workflow code into smaller flow and task units lets you take advantage of Prefect features like retries, more granular visibility into runtime state, the ability to determine final state regardless of individual task state, and more.